 Making Workout After Work Easier: How to Prep and Set Up for Success

-Getting organized helps reduce barriers to your postwork fitness routine.
+Getting organized & prepping helps helps you get into routine, especially with work life balance.
 Here’s what helps me keep it hassle free and make working out after work far simpler:

 The less you have to think about, the better your chances of actually moving after work.